TomerTzipori/HT_Paper/README.md

 # Hardware Trojan Detection Project

-This repository contains the code and resources for our hardware trojan detection project.
+This repository contains the code and resources for our hardware trojan detection paper.
 Please follow the instructions below to set up and run the project.

 ## Installation Guide